 Batch Transactions for Efficiency

 Gas on Ethereum includes a base cost and a variable fee depending on the computational complexity of the action.
-When you execute multiple simple transactions separately, you end up paying the base fee over and over.
+When you execute multiple simple transactions separately, you end up paying the base fee over and over again.
 But by batching them together, you consolidate that cost and reduce the total gas consumed per action.

 Several tools and protocols now support batching.
 Platforms like Gnosis Safe and Multisender allow users to send tokens to multiple recipients in one go.
 Some DeFi applications also enable combined actions, such as deposit, stake, and claim functions executed within a single transaction.

-Even for non-developers, batching can be implemented through wallets and dApps that offer “multi-step” operations.
+Even for non-developers, batching can be implemented through wallets and dApps that offer multi-step operations.
 And for advanced users, writing custom smart contracts to batch recurring transactions is becoming more common, particularly among DAO treasuries and active NFT traders.

 Monitor Network Congestion to Avoid Delays